ansys/pyfluent/doc/source/getting_started/index.rst

   solver.check_health()

-Once Fluent is active, you can use the ``session.solver.tui`` interface to send Fluent TUI commands to Fluent as a genuine Python class.
+Once Fluent is active, you can use the ``session.solver.tui`` interface to send Fluent TUI commands to Fluent.
 For example, you can read a case file, update a setting, and iterate the solver with:

 .. code:: python